GabeScott/standard-works-vault/General Conference/1982 October - Revitalizing Aaronic Priesthood Quorums.md

 # Revitalizing Aaronic Priesthood Quorums

-*By Robert L. Backman - Of the First Quorum of the Seventy*
+By Elder Robert L. Backman - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1982 General Conference*